Arthur Gossard

-Arthur C. Gossard was a professor of materials and electrical engineering at the University of California, Santa Barbara.
+Arthur C. Gossard (June 18, 1935 – June 26, 2022) was a professor of materials and electrical engineering at the University of California, Santa Barbara.
 In 1982, he co-discovered the fractional quantum Hall effect.
 His research is related to molecular beam epitaxy (MBE).
 He has a doctorate in physics from UC Berkeley.
 After university, he joined Bell Labs.

 In 1987, he was elected a member of the US National Academy of Engineering for contributions to the study of the physics of ultra-thin semiconducting layers through molecular beam epitaxy, leading to new physics and new devices.
 He was also a member of the US National Academy of Sciences.

 In 2016, Gossard was named as a recipient of a National Medal of Technology and Innovation.

-He died on 26 June 2022.
+He died on June 26, 2022 at 87 years old.